jaiwanag/lab-terra-containerapp/README.md

     * Owner = "your name"
     * project = lab-terra-containerapp
 ## Future work:
+* Add OIDC to the Azure login for the GitHub Action
 * Add authentication to the container app
 * Branch the project
 * Make updates and merge